New Technique for Measuring Gene Expression Dynamics

 A recent publication in Nature highlights recent research by a collaborative team from Karolinska Institute, Stockholm, and Harvard Medical School, Boston.
 To understand the function of complex tissues over time, scientists have succeeded in taking expression snapshots of various genes within tissues.
 However, until now tools for measuring the complex interplay of the more than 20 000 genes within a given tissue over time, have been missing.

-The ability to analyse the variation of RNA expression over time in individual cells is a break-through for studies of gene expression dynamics on the whole-genome scale.
+The ability to analyze the variation of RNA expression over time in individual cells is a break-through for studies of gene expression dynamics on the whole-genome scale.